 The air inside the V6 passes through a filter which can be taken out and washed.

-We recommend that you regularly wash the filter of the V6 as the suction is so good, it can get dirty quite quickly.
+We recommend you wash the filter of the V6 often as it can get dirty quite quickly.

-We also recommend that once the filter has been washed, it should be left to dry for at least a day or two.
+Once the filter has been washed, leave it to dry for at least a day or two.

-A clogged filter can seriously affect the suction of your filter and could lead to the filter not doing its intended job.
+A clogged filter can seriously affect suction and lead to the filter not doing its job.

 Emptying the V6

-The V6 is easy to empty as it only takes the push of a button to achieve the dumping of the canister.
+The V6 is easy to empty as it only takes the push of a button for dumping the canister.

 But there is a significant drawback with the emptying procedure.

-There is no mechanism on the V6 which allows the fluff and hair that is stuck to be pushed out, meaning you have to use your fingers to remove them.
+For fluff and hair that is stuck, you have to use your fingers to remove them.